The old mandurah traffic bridge

-When the Old Mandurah Traffic Bridge was recently demolished, we were thankful to be granted permission to salvage some of the vintage Jarrah sleepers used to form the foundation of this historic landmark.
-This timber is now in limited supply in our Fremantle Warehouse.
+When the Old Mandurah Traffic Bridge was recently demolished, we were thankful to be granted permission to salvage some of the vintage Jarrah structural timbers used to form the foundation of this historic landmark.
+This timber is now in limited supply in our Fremantle warehouse.

 124 years of history.

 The story behind Mandurah's iconic traffic bridge.

 The old Mandurah traffic bridge is a historic local landmark, originally built in 1894 as a traffic bridge across the estuary.
 There is a strong tradition of fishing under the bridge, which started when timber platforms were constructed in the 1890's, and remains to this day as one of the most renowned crabbing locations in Perth.